POWER PACKS: Hunger & the Children in Our Community

 The following stories were shared by Manassas Park Elementary Staff about children living with hunger and poverty in the community:

 - A 3rd grade female student lives with her mom and 2 younger siblings.
 Her mom works outside the home at night part-time and takes care of neighborhood children part-time.
 This sweet girl is quiet and you wouldn’t suspect her to be hungry, but when working with her one-on-one, she shares that she often has to ‘cook’ for herself and her 2 siblings in the evening; usually cereal or crackers.
 She is likely a weekly recipient for the program this fall and greatly appreciated the bag she received at the end of the school year.

 - A young man in 4th grade has been in and out of several homes.
 He has 3 siblings and lives with 3 other children (7 in all), as well as his mom and uncle.
 They often don’t have electricity.
 This sweet boy works very hard and regularly goes home with additional pieces of fruit and secret donations from his teachers.
 He was thrilled to receive some additional food from the school nurse.

 These stories are heart-breaking and encouraging at the same time.
 There is a real need in our own community, a need that we feel God has equipped us to help meet.
-Let’s join together, support the heart Donni has for this outreach, and be a vehicle of change for these precious lives!
+To support this outreach, and be a vehicle of change for these precious lives, bring your donations to RGC for the month of April!
 This is a picture of the fruits of our efforts.

 You can click over to our Power Packs page and find specific information on what items are permissible and needed to complete a pack for one child.
 Printed materials are available in the Bookstore with all the donation information on them.
 Some donors choose to create full packs to donate while others donate a large quantity of one item.
 Either option is a great help and much appreciated!
-Drop your donations off in our basket situated in the windowsill of the Vestibule (entrance of the church).
+Drop your donations off in our Lobby, any Sunday in April.

 Thank you for joining us!